 Early on, there were some problems with the Cuisipro crank arm knob coming off, but this has been corrected.

 The RSVP Endurance Food Mill is another well made product.
 It has a good price, good blades.
-It is on the smaller side, like the OXO, so would require processing multiple batches.
+It is on the smaller side, like the OXO, so would require processing larger volumes in multiple batches.
 It has a wooden handle which prevents it from being put in the dishwasher.

 For food mills, the best combination of value and feature function is the OXO.
 You won’t be able to use it on a pan as large as OXO claims and the aforementioned “complaints” aside, it is a good model.

 If you would use a food mill frequently, you may want to spend more money and get the Cuisipro.
-It is very heavy duty, built to last and very effective.
-The scraper element on the bottom is great, the warranty is terrific and add to that the ability to use Rosle disks and you have a great tool.
+It is heavy duty, built to last and very effective.
+The scraper element on the bottom is great, the warranty is terrific; add to all that the ability to use Rosle disks and you have a great tool.

 If you remain unconvinced about food mills and want a potato ricer, I would say that either of the RSVP Endurance models will work well.
 The less expensive RSVP model, the SPUD ricer, is made mostly of plastic but has interchangeable disks like the Kuhn Rikon.
 Both RSVP SPUD and Kuhn Rikon have pan/bowl rests on the end, with the RSVP having the better design of the two.
 The Kuhn Rikon has a nice feature – built in storage for the disks.